 Cerebral palsy that affects the limbs of the body, causing stiffness and motor difficulties.

 Cerebral palsy that caused involuntary, uncontrollable, and abnormal movements.

 Cerebral palsy that affects a person’s sense of balance, depth-perception, and ability to walk.

 Cerebral palsy can occur when an infant is in the womb, being birthed, or in the period shortly after.
 The cause is a malformation of brain matter that either develops within the child or is triggered by a birth injury.
-Some doctors believe maternal infection is the cause of cerebral palsy while others say brain injuries during the birthing process accounts for most cerebral palsy cases.
+Some doctors believe maternal infection is the cause of cerebral palsy while others say brain injuries accounts for most cerebral palsy cases.

 Signs of Cerebral Palsy

 There are various signs that an infant is affected by cerebral palsy.

 However, the main cerebral palsy symptoms relate to improper muscular abilities such as:

 - Lack of muscle control

 - Difficulty performing ordinary movement